Cortland1234/AssistAI_Public/README.md

 # Installation
 -MUST HAVE PYTHON INSTALLED ON YOUR PC!!!!
+-Download Zip file from GitHub and extract the Zip file (If you already have the files then skip this step)
 -To install required plugins, navigate to the directory on a command line (ex. "cd {FILE PATH}) and type "pip install -r requirements.txt"
 -Next, run the AssistAI.exe file.